 - Create a sustainable long-term learning framework for the libraries of Washington that benefits library patrons, librarians, library staff members, and the broader community while delivering measurable learning outcomes.

 - Support Washington leadership in innovative IT education reform.

 - Ensure equality of access for all Washington library branches regardless of location, size, or economic status.

 - Leverage existing Washington IT curriculum resources with an additional and enhanced IT education solution that is meaningful and relevant by mapping to industry-recognized Microsoft skills standards and certifications that align to the requirements of the workplace.

 - Promote a foundation for lifelong learning—the ability to adapt and upgrade individual skills in a rapidly changing world—by providing the building blocks of essential skills all students and citizens require to be active, lifelong learners in a technology intensive environment, and to compete and be at the forefront of the 21st-century global economic system.

-- Most libraries offer access to their IT Academy from their website (a valid library card may be needed); some libraries may require you to visit the library in person.
-Washington residents may also access the IT Academy through the Washintgon State Library's IT Academy registration page.
+- Most libraries offer access to their Imagine Academy from their website (a valid library card may be needed); some libraries may require you to visit the library in person.
+Washington residents may also access the Imagine Academy through the Washintgon State Library's Imagine Academy registration page.